saltastroops/data-archive-frontend/docs/setup.md

 ### Travis cli

-Once you do a git push travis will run
+Once you do a git push travis will automatically be triggered to run.
 It will clone the repository and run `yarn install` on the root directory after all dependency are installed it will run `yarn run lint` to check all the linting of the code and finally run `yarn test` to run all the tests in the project.

 Make sure you check travis after sometime to insure that all the linting is fine and tests are passing.
-If travis is failing, please fix all the linting and test and commit all changes and  push to the same branch as before.
+If travis is failing, please fix all the linting and/or test and commit all changes and  push to the same branch as before.

 ## Step 2: Setting up environment variables